okta/okta.github.io/_source/_standards/SCIM/index.md

 ### Step 4.
 Publish to Okta Integration Network (OIN) in Partner-Built EA

 Okta recently changed the process by which an ISV can publish their integration into the Okta Integration Network (OIN).
 Now, before becoming Okta-verified, publish to the OIN in Partner-Built EA.
-Publishing in Partner-Built EA allows customer to more easily see and test your newly submitted SCIM-enabled integration while it undergoes customer validation.
+Publishing in Partner-Built allows customers to easily discover your integration in the OIN and work directly with the you (the ISV) to validate and deploy your integration without Okta Interference.

 > Note: Partner-Built EA application features have been verified and tested by Okta but may not have been deployed or used by a customer in an Okta production environment.
 We recommend that you fully test these integrations for your own provisioning use-cases before deploying in production for your end users.